 For the love of entertainment

-In the opening title sequence, Bond tracks down Blofeld–fresh from serious plastic surgery to help him hide (and allow a new actor, Charles Gray, to play the role)–and kills him.
+In the opening sequence, Bond tracks down Blofeld–fresh from serious plastic surgery to help him hide (and allow a new actor, Charles Gray, to play the role)–and kills him.
 Or does he?

-Notable Event: Unless producers can sort out the legal red tape surrounding the character, this marks the final appearance of both Ernst Stavro Blofeld and his criminal organization, SPECTRE (update: they have reached an agreement, and not only will Blofeld return, but the 24th Bond movie will be called Spectre).
+Unless producers can sort out the legal red tape surrounding the character, this marks the final appearance of both Ernst Stavro Blofeld and his criminal organization, SPECTRE (update: they have reached an agreement, and not only will Blofeld return, but the 24th Bond movie will be called Spectre).
 This marks a huge shift for the Bond franchise, which had relied heavily on Blofeld as a consistent baddie.
 Subsequent films would adopt a one-and-done system for their antagonists.
 In other news, Jill St. John is the first American to play a Bond Girl.

-Ally: Felix Leiter of the CIA is back, this time played by Norman Burton, who acquits himself quite well in the role.
+Felix Leiter of the CIA is back, this time played by Norman Burton, who acquits himself quite well in the role.
 He’s still not so much an American version of 007 as he is a slightly curmudgeonly sidekick, but he’s fun, he’s capable, and he doesn’t wear out his welcome.

-Theme Song: Thank the HEAVENS, because after the crap show that was On Her Majesty’s Secret Service’s theme they decided to go back to the winning formula of Miss Dame Shirley Bassey.
-The result, it has to be said, is kind of amazing.
-The bombastic camp of her Gold-FINgah theme is dialed down in favor of a delicious hybrid of melancholy, capital-D Diva, and early-era disco flourishes.
-It’s the lyrics that I really love so much here.
+Along with Connery, producers brought Dame Shirley Bassey back for a second go-round.
+The result is amazing.
+The bombastic camp of her Gold-FINgah theme is dialed down for a delicious hybrid of melancholy, capital-D Diva, and early-era disco flourishes.
+It’s the lyrics that I really love.
 “I can see every part, nothing hides in the heart to hurt me.
-I don’t need looooooooove, for what good will love do me?
+I don’t need love, for what good will love do me?
 Diamonds never lie to me … unlike men, the diamonds linger.
 Men are mere mortals who are not worth going to your grave for.”
 I picture a gorgeous woman loosely draped in a white fur coat and diamonds that would make Liz Taylor blush traipsing about her fabulous penthouse with a martini in one hand and a dismissive gesture in the other.
 A woman who always has a withering put-down at the ready and a shell as hard as the diamonds dripping from her earlobes to disguise the hurts in the deepest corners of her heart.

-Grades: Movie: 2.5/5; Bond Girl: 3/5; Villain: 3/5; Henchman: 1/5; Theme Song: 5/5
+Grades: Movie: 2/5; Bond Girl: 2.5/5; Villain: 2/5; Henchman: 1/5; Theme Song: 5/5